 Baby formula comes in several different forms.
 While there is no best form, you’ll have to consider the pros and cons of each and then decide which you prefer.

-Powdered baby formula is probably the most convenient type of formula.
+Powdered baby formula — This type of baby formula is probably the most convenient type of formula.
 It comes in a canister, and you simply scoop it into a container, add water, and then shake it up.

 - Convenient and common.